wftdev/sicp/README.md

-# My solutions to SICP.
+# My solutions to SICP

 Using DrRacket, version 8.8.